stuyai/Proompter/README.md

 ## TODO

-- Adding a system so that people don't spam queries (and getting that so that the system can adjust to meet spending limits)
+- Adding a system so that people don't spam queries (and getting that so that the system can adjust to meet spending limits).
+Something related to economy, but I'm not sure.

 - Building an informed query section, that can search up good context.

 - Creating a proompter section, which asks a question based on some news -> probably add some schedulability.

+- Reaction role section -> don't know how that'll be done, but it'll be helpful.

 ## Features